The smell reached Ji-yoo before the food did.

 Hua was already setting the table.
 Three plates.
 Three sets of utensils.
 Three glasses of water.
 She moved with the easy, practiced grace of someone who had spent years in professional kitchens — arranging, adjusting, making sure everything was exactly where it needed to be before the food arrived.

-Ji-yoo lowered herself into a chair with extreme care.
-It was a proper dining chair — padded, upholstered in dark leather — and it was a thousand times more comfortable than the couch.
+Ji-yoo dropped into a padded dining chair — dark leather, proper upholstery, the kind of furniture that cost more than most cars.
 She could sit upright.
 She could reach the table.
 She could eat like a human being.

 Alessia sat across from her.